kingCosmos01/GDSC-BSUM-OCRS/README.md

 # Contributing
+Read the contributing.md file to catch a glimpse of how to contribute to this project.
 Bug reports and pull requests are welcome on GitHub at github.com/Dankummzy/GDSC-BSUM-OCRS

 # Licence